Cumberland County DUI Lawyer

 Our state is not alone in having established what is known as implied consent.
 What this means is that when you signed your name on your driver’s license, you told the state that you would consent to any chemical test requested by a law enforcement officer who believes you are under the influence of alcohol or drugs.
 In most cases, the test requested will be a breathalyzer.
 When an officer of the law suspects that you are under the influence of a legal or illegal drug, you may be asked to submit to a chemical analysis of your blood or urine.

 While you certainly have the right to refuse any testing, you can be charged with an additional crime for refusing.
-Should you choose to refuse a chemical test, your driver’s license will be suspended automatically for the period of one year.
-If you are found guilty of driving under the influence, you face additional consequences which could include a lengthier suspension.
+If you refuse a chemical test, your driver’s license will be suspended automatically for one year.
+If you are found guilty of driving under the influence, you face additional consequences, which could include a lengthier suspension.

-DUI charges can be confusing; let an experienced Cumberland County DUI lawyer from The Law Offices of Steven E. Kellis help you form a defense strategy and work toward having your charges dropped or reduced.
+DUI charges can be confusing; let an experienced Cumberland County DUI lawyer from The Law Offices of Steven E. Kellis help you form a defense strategy and work toward reducing your charges.

 Call (215) 977-4183 now.

 If you are convicted a second time with the same blood alcohol concentration, you could spend up to 6 months in jail and pay fines totaling in the thousands.
 You could also lose your license for a year.
-Should you be convicted a third time, you are facing 2 years in jail, higher fines and the same license suspension.
+Should you be convicted a third time, you face two years in jail, higher fines, and the same license suspension.
 The penalties only get more severe for subsequent convictions.

 If the incident you were involved in caused property damage or injury, and if your blood alcohol concentration was higher than 0.09, the penalties are increased.
-Subsequent convictions may have you forced to install an interlock ignition device in your vehicle.
-You may have to attend treatment programs and safety classes, and you may be required to complete community service.
+Subsequent convictions may force you to install an interlock ignition device in your vehicle.
+You may have to attend treatment programs and safety classes and be required to complete community service.

 Here’s a simple breakdown of Pennsylvania’s three-tier DUI system: